mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Deploy**: All nearby minions deal damage to themselves equal to their ⚔️.

 name:     The Scientist
-text:     Whenever you play a spell that targets a friendly minion, draw a card.
+text:     Whenever you play a spell that targets an allied minion, draw a card.

 name:     Zen'rui, the Blightspawned
 text:     **Deploy**: Take control of a nearby enemy minion with 2 or less ⚔️.